Ural Mountains in Nazi planning: Plans for a border

 In the above-mentioned conference of 16 July 1941, it was codified as policy that in order to "secure the safety of the [Third] Reich" no non-German military power would ever again be allowed west of the Urals (including non-Russian native militias), even if it meant war for the next hundred years.
 Hitler's future successors were to be instructed of this, if necessary.
 This was to be done to prevent any western powers hostile to Germany from conspiring against it with its eastern neighbors in the future, like the French had supposedly done with the Turks, and which the British were alleged to be doing with the Soviets.
-No organized Russian state would also be allowed to exist west of this line, which Hitler clarified as actually meaning a line 200–300 km east of the mountains, approaching the 70° east longitude line the Japanese had proposed as the westernmost limit of their own influence.
+No organised Russian state would also be allowed to exist west of this line, which Hitler clarified as actually meaning a line 200–300 km east of the mountains, approaching the 70° east longitude line the Japanese had proposed as the westernmost limit of their own influence.

-Heinrich Himmler went into some effect about how he envisaged the mountains during the 1943 Posen speeches.
+SS leader Heinrich Himmler went into some detail about how he envisaged the mountains during the 1943 Posen speeches.
 He stated that the "Germanic race" would have to gradually expand to this border so that after several generations this "master race", as the leader of Europe, would again be ready to "resume the battles of destiny against Asia", which were "sure to break out again".
 He stated that Europe's defeat would mean "the destruction of the creative power of the earth".

-The Urals were noted as a distant objective of Generalplan Ost, the overall Nazi colonization scheme of Eastern Europe.
+The Urals were noted as a distant objective of Generalplan Ost, the overall Nazi colonisation scheme of Eastern Europe.